 3. Read a PM book, online article, or magazine.
 Self-directed studying counts toward Education PDUs.
 These are “easy” because you are likely already consuming relevant project management content, but they can be harder to document and prove.

 4. Watch a webinar.
-PMI members can access thousands of free, on-demand webinars to earn relevant PDU credits on your schedule.
+Another one of my favorites is watching PMI’s thousands of free, on-demand webinars to earn relevant PDU credits on your schedule.
 Learn more about earning PMI PDUs from webinars.

 Easy ways to earn Giving Back PDUs